PorkifyNET/MOAT/README.md

 #### Step 1: Enable Developer Mode on Your Phone
 To access the **USB Debugging** option, you'll first need to enable **Developer Mode** on your phone.

+> [!CAUTION]
+> Incorrect use of the USB debugging feature, or the incorrect use of the Developer Mode, can cause security risks or potential damage to your phone.
+Make sure to disable Developer Mode once you are finished using MOAT.

 1. **Open the Settings app** on your phone.
 2. **Scroll down and select "About phone"** (or "About device").
 3. **Find "Build Number"** (it might be under "Software Information").